You have to pay more to share your account.

 How to set up a Netflix household

-Even if you’re not currently sharing your account, or don’t intend to add Extra members, you’ll need to register where your home network is – though only if you watch Netflix via a TV.
+Even if you don’t intend to add Extra members, you need to register where your home network is – though only if you watch Netflix via a TV.

 Once you do this, all devices on the same broadband network will be linked to your “household” and you can watch them as normal.
 The full instructions are on the Netflix site.

-If you don’t watch on a TV there’s no need to actively set up a Household on your account, though it could be one is automatically set up by Netflix.
+If you don’t watch on a TV there’s no need to actively set up a Household on your account, though one may be automatically set up by Netflix.
 You can change this if it connects to the IP address for someone you’ve been sharing with previously.

 What about VPNs?

-Since you have to be on the same broadband IP to link to a household, it could mean you won’t be able to watch via a VPN, which is useful for watching Netflix programmes only available in other countries.
+Since you have to be on the same broadband IP to link to a household, you may get some glitches when you try to watch via a VPN, which is useful for watching Netflix programmes only available in other countries.

 I have had my Netflix account since 2018, paying for the premier service since the beginning, and I recently got charged an extra $7.99 for an extra member account with no member even filling the slot.
 I have no idea how it happened.
 The only difference on my end was I switched my ISP.
 At any rate, that did it for me, and I went ahead and completely cancelled all my Netflix services today.
 I have a lot of other more affordable streaming services that are more than enough to fill my time anyway.